About High Noon Books

 High Noon Books offers a wide variety of opportunities for you, the teacher, to decide what are the most appropriate books for your struggling students and English Language Learners.
 We encourage you to explore our site and take a look at the story samples we provide for many of our phonics-based, hi-lo, and high interest titles.

-High Noon Books provide a means to expose and reinforce the most common words in English for at-risk, ELL, struggling readers, and special-ed populations, for the purpose of getting students reading on grade level.
+High Noon Books provides a means to expose and reinforce the most common words in English for at-risk, ELL, struggling readers, and special-ed populations, for the purpose of getting students reading on grade level.

 Most English sentences can be formed from just 300 to 1000 English words.
 By increasing exposure to the most common words (also known as high-frequency words) in English, students increase their chances of learning them, and also their ability to read (decode) and comprehend more complex sentences.

-High Noon Books can serve as a bridge between beginning reading material (picture books and stories with only a few words per page) and standard text (as in a magazine, or schoolbook, or trade book).
+High Noon Books can serve as a bridge between beginning reading material (picture books and stories with only a few words per page) and standard text (as in a magazine, schoolbook, or trade book).

 • phonics-based chapter books